Porak

-Porak or Axarbaxar ("gutted belly" in Azerbaijani) is a stratovolcano located in the Vardenis volcanic ridge.
+Porak or Akharbakhar ("gutted belly" in Azerbaijani) is a stratovolcano located in the Vardenis volcanic ridge.
 It lies about 20 km southeast of Lake Sevan and the volcanic field spans the border between Armenia and Azerbaijan with lava flows running into both countries.
 Ten satellite cones and fissure vents lie on the flanks of the volcano.

 The Porak volcano itself and the third stage has been dated 15 ± 15 ka by K-Ar dating.
 Two long lava flows, one of which 21 km long, stretch from the field north and northeastwards.
 There are thermal springs in the area, and the Middle Pleistocene Khonarassar fault area lies to the north of the Porak centre.
 The Karkar volcanoes are situated in the same region.
 The complex is built on partly sedimentary rock and partly volcanogenic Late Cretaceous and Eocene series with Paleogene intrusions.

 Description

 There are four stages of trachyandesitic lava flows, the oldest composing the Porak volcano itself and the younger three derived from cones and fissures.
 Two lava flows overlay Sevan Lake deposits with thin soil cover form an early Holocene stage.
 The second stage forms lava flows entering Lake Alaghel and is devoid of soil cover.

 Several archaeological sites (one of these dated by radiocarbon analysis on charcoal to be no younger than 3080±40 BP-3200±40 BP) are constructed on the two oldest Holocene stages but not on the most recent stage.
 Third-stage lava flows run at the edge of one of these sites which was constructed on lavas from the previous two stages, suggesting that the site was affected by historical volcanic activity.
 There is also evidence of strong earthquake activity 6640±90 BP and between 782 and 773 BC.
 The volcano may have potential for geothermal power generation but is also a potential threat to several villages in the area.